Guidelines of Articles Writing

 Articles submitted to the editor of Dakwatuna: The Journal of Da'wah and Islamic Communication, must follow the following technical provisions:

-- Articles is a conceptual paper or research results in the field of Da'wah, Islamic Communication, Islamic Counceling, and Da'wah Management.
+- Articles is a conceptual paper or research results in the field of Da'wah Science.

 - Articles are authentic works and have not been published in other scientific (periodical) journals.

-- The article is written in Indonesian, English, or standard Arabic with a space of 1.5 cm on A4 paper with Book Antiqua font size 12 written font, about 17-25 pages long, or 5000-9000 words and sent to the editorial address in print form (print out) of 1 copy accompanied by soft copy to CD or emailed to: email@example.com or firstname.lastname@example.org.
-Articles are submitted no later than one month before the journal is published.
+- The article is written in Indonesian, English, or standard Arabic with a space of 1.15 cm on A4 paper with Goudy Old Style font size 11 written font, about 4500-7000 words (excluding abstract and refrences) and sent to the OJS website (online) of this journal, just register forst and log in, then attache the article file.
+Take a look at the website (template) or go to contact: firstname.lastname@example.org, email@example.com, or 0853-3545-6712 (Farid) and 0878-5599-6086 (rio).
+Articles are submitted no later than two months before the journal is published (February and August).

-- Include abstract in Indonesian or English maximum 200 words written with one paragraph, on each abstract followed by keyword (keyword).
+- The abstract is in Indonesian and English (or arabic), about 200-250 words written with one paragraph, on each abstract followed by 3-5 keywords.

 - The name of the author of the article (without an academic degree, position, or rank) shall be attached with correspondence address, email address, and or telephone or mobile phone number.